 - Is it five o’clock yet?

-Although closed questions tend to shut down communication, they can be useful if you are searching for a particular piece of information from your team, or winding a conversation down.
+Although closed questions tend to shut down communication, they can be useful if a team member is searching for a particular piece of information, or winding a conversation down.

-If you use a closed question and it shuts down the conversation, simply use an open-ended question to get things started again.
+If they use a closed question and it shuts down the conversation, they can simply use an open-ended question to get things started again.
 Here is an example:

 - Do you like the Flaming Ducks hockey team?